primer3-org/primer3/README.txt

 ADVICE FOR PICKING PRIMERS
 --------------------------
-We suggest referring to: Wojciech Rychlik, "Selection of Primers for Polymerase Chain Reaction" in BA White, Ed., "Methods in Molecular Biology, Vol. 15: PCR Protocols: Current Methods and Applications", 1993, pp 31-40, Humana Press, Totowa NJ
+We suggest consulting: Wojciech Rychlik (1993) "Selection of Primers for Polymerase Chain Reaction" in BA White, Ed., "Methods in Molecular Biology, Vol. 15: PCR Protocols: Current Methods and Applications", pp 31-40, Humana Press, Totowa NJ.

-Cautions
+CAUTIONS
 --------
-Some of the most important issues in primer picking can be addressed only before using Primer3.
+Some of the most important issues in primer picking can be addressed only before using primer3.
 These are sequence quality (including making sure the sequence is not vector and not chimeric) and avoiding repetitive elements.